madzera/happytree/CONTRIBUTING.md

 ### Exposure

-The most important thing about Coding Standard is the exposure.
+The most important thing about code style is the exposure.
 The HappyTree API has a specification indicating that the API only publicly exposes classes and methods when a feature for the API client is made available, that is: